MuhammadAffanWahid/Chess/README.md

 # Chess
-This is a chess game made on C++ very beautifully having the functionality of undo, redo, save, load and sound with beautiful graphics.
+This is a chess project made on C++ very beautifully having the functionality of undo, redo, save, load and sound with beautiful graphics.